Bukixo/udemy-angular4/angular-app/Lesson notes/Consuming HTTP Services.md

     }
 ~~~

-The line won't compile as don't have a form.
+>The line won't compile as we don't have a form.

-###Throwing Application specific errors
+##Throwing Application specific errors

-An Issue that comes with this implmentation is that it violates the seperation of concern.
+An Issue that comes with this implementation is that it violates the seperation of concern.
 As we are working with the repsonse object which comes from the server it should be moved inside our service.

 ~~~
 ////